 Mt.
 Etna ~ the largest Volcano in Europe

-In the morning, we explore the slopes of Mount Etna, hearing about the fascinating geology of this, the highest volcano in Europe.
+For those who wish, in the morning, we explore the slopes of Mount Etna, hearing about the fascinating geology of this, the highest volcano in Europe.
+There is an opportunity to take the cable car and jeeps to within 300m of the summit (ticket not included in the tour price).

 Free evening to eat out in one of Taormina’s splendid restaurants.
 Overnight in Taormina.